49ers stay perfect, dominate Mayfield, Browns in 31-3 win

 NOT THIS TIME EITHER

-The 49ers defense is the only NFL team to not allow a rushing touchdown this season.
+The 49ers’ defense is the only NFL team to not allow a rushing touchdown this season.
 Browns running back Nick Chubb had 87 yards on 16 carries but was a non-factor for most of the game, especially after Cleveland fell behind big.

 BECKHAM OR BAKER